 Jim is currently director of book conservation at the Conservation Center of Art and Historical Artifacts in Philadelphia.

-In the nine years since he graduated from UArts, Craig has traveled the world creating innovative work for an impressive array of clients.
+In the years since he graduated from UArts, Craig has traveled the world creating innovative work for an impressive array of clients.

 The Disney "Imagineer" spends his days brainstorming and creating models of buildings and designing special effects and illusions for its theme parks.